2-REC/unity-state-engine/README.md

 (TODO: redundant...? -> should not repeat to many times)

 TODO:...
-specific global *actions*
+specific global actions
 ... override `GlobalStateController` script and add specific methods:

 * `NewGame`: Start a new play session.\
 	Steps:
 	* Create a new game session with a specified difficulty level.\
-		Difficulty levels are defined in data values(TODO:LINK), starting from 0.\
+		Difficulty levels are defined and handled by data managers(TODO:LINK DATA).\
-		The difficulty level can be provided as an input integer parameter to the method.
+		The difficulty level is provided as an input integer parameter to the method (starting from 0).
 	* Leave the graph (transitionning to a state in the game graph).
 	```csharp
 	public void StartGame(int difficulty) {